18 Tips to Use to Reduce Employee Turnover

-Common Sense, Basic Solutions That Will Help You Reduce Your Employee Turnover
+Common Sense Solutions That Will Help You Reduce Your Employee Turnover

-Competitive salary and benefits, flexible schedule options, and tuition assistance are three basics in employee retention.
+Competitive salary and benefits, flexible schedule options, the ability to work from home when necessary, workplace environment and employee treatment, and tuition assistance are five basics in employee retention.
 Especially for millennial employees, these are the holy grail for recruitment and reducing employee turnover.

 But, employers can reduce employee turnover in many other ways.
 Hopefully, the eighteen ideas for reducing turnover that are presented here will trigger many more ideas when you think about your own workplace culture and environment for employees.
 (And, if you think these read like the Golden Rule, you're right, they do.)